SBouchard01/Muon_t12_NPAC/README.md

 ## Contents of the repository

 ### The *spectroscopy* folder
 This folder contains the preliminary TL work on gamma spectroscopy.
 The `calibration.py` file contains some useful functions to calibrate the gamma spectrum.
+The `spectrum` folder contains the data used in the `Gamma_spectro.ipynb` notebook.

 ### `muon_software`
 This folder contains the code for the digital muon lifetime analysis.
 It is designed as a self-contained class in the `analysis.py` file, but uses functions from the other files of the folder.